 1 Min Read

 The humpbacks here engage in cooperative bubble-net feeding—a fascinating behavior you can’t see anywhere else on Earth!
 Working together, a group of whales corral and trap fish in a fizzy net of bubbles before bursting to the surface, mouths agape, to scoop up their meal.
 Only about 50 or 60 whales in all of Southeast Alaska have been identified as bubblenetters, so these whale encounters are nothing short of amazing—but thanks to local whale researchers who join us aboard, things get even better.
 As you watch the show, these experts reveal eye-opening facts about the individual whales you're witnessing.
 Get Inspired By Photos, Videos, Webinars, Stories, And Exclusive Offers.
 Sign Up

 Plus, more caribou than the entire state’s population.
 There’s a real reason Alaska is known as the “Last Frontier.”
 Only one third of the land is defined by cities or towns and the population density is the lowest in the country.
 That leaves a vast expanse of remote, undisturbed wilderness where wildlife roams free and far.
-In this verdant playground, you’ll find the world’s greatest concentration of bald eagles, rafts of sea otters, huge Stellar sea lion colonies, Alaskan brown bears, orcas, humpbacks, seabirds and much more.
+In this verdant playground, you’ll find the world’s greatest concentration of bald eagles, rafts of sea otters, huge Steller sea lion colonies, Alaskan brown bears, orcas, humpbacks, seabirds, and much more.

 Stretching 500 miles north to south, the Tongass National Forest accounts for nearly one-third of all the old-growth temperate rainforests left on Earth.
 Temperate forests are a unique and richly biodiverse habitat and the Tongass supports a wealth of incredible flora and fauna—from towering cedar, spruce, and hemlock trees to rivers teeming with all five species of Pacific salmon.
 Hiking through this swath of green engages all your senses and our eagle-eyed naturalists will make sure you absorb even the tiniest details—from carnivorous plants and colorful lichen to fuzzy caterpillars.